Best Ender 3 (Pro) Cura settings: temperature, speed, retraction, more

 The Cura machine settings for the Ender 3 and Ender 3 Pro are not user-defined parameters to play around with, but are rather definitions of the machine that ensures the slicer is giving the 3D printer instructions that are relevant to its physical setup — ensuring it doesn’t print over the boundaries of the print bed, for example.

 Note that the Ender 3 Pro Cura settings for Printer Settings and Printhead Settings are identical to those for the classic Ender 3.
-The main differences between the two printers are the power supply, removable built plate, and bed leveling features, but the build area and gantry are more or less identical.[1]
+As discussed in the previous section, the main differences between the two printers are the power supply, removable built plate, and bed leveling features, but the build area and gantry are more or less identical.[1]

 Ender 3